free-and-open-technologies/free-and-open-technologies.github.io/index.md

 ## History

+* January 26, 2020: Added links to repos.
 * January 25, 2020: Added final project presentations.
 * January 24, 2020: Added slides for lecture no. 9.
 * November 26, 2019: Added slides for lecture no. 8.